boettiger-lab/gym_wildfire/README.md

 So far, we have the following environments defined:

 - `wildfireCA-v0`: This defines a wildfire cellular automata model, based off of [Alexandridis et al.](https://www.sciencedirect.com/science/article/abs/pii/S0096300308004943).
 The dynamics here are quite simple, allowing for wind, variation in vegetation type and density, and elevation.
-The agent is allowed to do a variable number of preventative burns per evolution.
+The agent is allowed to do a variable number of preventative burns per evolution time step.